 As a core trainer with Community Dispute Settlement Center of Cambridge MA for over 25 years, Jeanne has offered basic and advanced mediation training.
 She served for fifteen years as a court appointed guardian ad litem, working with families, children and social service agencies facing various challenges and conflicts.
 She has designed trainings in conflict resolution and retreats for numerous clients including Digital, Mass Dept. of Education, Probate and Family Courts, Central Boston Elder Services, Boston University College of Communication, and Mass School of Pharmacology, in addition to high schools and religious organizations.

-Jeanne has lectured in conflict resolution courses at Boston University, School of Public Health, International Department and currently teaches at the University of Massachusetts Boston, McCormack School of Policy and Global Studies, Graduate Program in Conflict Resolution.
+Jeanne has lectured on conflict resolution at Boston University, School of Public Health, International Department.
+She also taught for 14 years at the University of Massachusetts Boston, as a Lecturer on Conflict Resolution/Mediation at the John W. McCormack Graduate School of Policy and Global Studies, and as a Senior Fellow at The Center for Peace, Democracy and Development.
 Jeanne has presented on conflict resolution topics at conferences including the Massachusetts Psychological Association, Women and Public Policy Program of Harvard University’s Kennedy School of Government, Boston Bar Association, Flaschner Judicial Institute, Massachusetts Association of Guardians ad Litem and the Massachusetts Association of Mediation Programs and Practitioners (MAMPP).
 She is a past president of the board of directors of MAMPP, and served on the board of The Adoption Center, Newton MA and The Watertown Children’s Theatre.